rust-lang/rfcs/text/0000-gen-fn.md

 }
 ```

-## Panicking

-What happens when `Iterator::next` is called again on a `gen` block that panicked?
-Do we need to poison the iterator?

 ## Contextual keyword

 Popular crates (like `rand`) have methods called [`gen`][Rng::gen].
 If we forbid those, we are forcing those crates to make a major version bump when they update their edition, and we are requiring any users of those crates to use `r#gen` instead of `gen` when calling that method.